FREQUENTLY ASKED QUESTIONS

 Do you have accommodation for me to stay in during my placement?

 Yes!
-We have several volunteer houses, both of which are free of charge for now.
+We have several volunteer houses which are free of charge for now.
 This is subject to change so we recommend that you check with us once you have been accepted to join us.
 Places are issued on a first come, first served basis and must be booked in advance.
 In the very rare event that our accommodation is full, you will need to secure separate accommodation nearby.
 Our Welcome Pack, which we send all volunteers prior to arrival, will offer more information regarding accommodation.

 Is there a minimum length of stay for volunteers?